cosmicjs/docs/docs/guides/README.md

 3. Add a few Blog Objects by clicking "+ Add New Post" and fill out the `title`, `slug`, and `content` fields.

 ## React
+[React](https://reactjs.org/) is a component-based JavaScript library for building user interfaces.

 Cosmic makes a great [React CMS](https://www.cosmicjs.com/knowledge-base/react-cms) for your React websites and apps.
 Get started adding Cosmic-powered content into your React apps using the following steps:

 ### 1. Install a new React app